 Vaccine Management.

 LPHA must conduct a monthly, physical inventory of all vaccine storage units and must reconcile their inventory in ALERT IIS.
-Inventories must be kept for a minimum of three years.
+Inventory files must be kept for a minimum of three years.

 LPHA must submit vaccine orders according to the tier assigned by the OHA’s Immunization Program.